microsoft/verified-storage/pmemlog/README.md

 ### Verification

-To verify the log, run the following.
+To verify the log, `cd` to the `pmemlog/` directory and run the following.
 ```
 cd src
 cargo verus verify